Harley Brinsfield: Restaurant chain

-In their heyday Harley sandwich shops dotted the commercial landscape.
-Harley sold his first sandwich at a stand he operated at Lexington Market in the 1940s.
-His first sandwich shop was at McMechen Street and Linden Avenue.
-Others followed at 5041 Reisterstown Road, 2235 Edmondson Avenue, 1001 East 25th Street, 6416 Holabird Avenue, 2047 East Monument Street and 3203 Greenmount Avenue.
+Brinsfield sold his first sandwich at a stand he operated at Lexington Market in the 1940s.
+His first Harley's sandwich shop was at McMechen Street and Linden Avenue.
+More shops came later, including at 5041 Reisterstown Road, 2235 Edmondson Avenue, 1001 East 25th Street, 6416 Holabird Avenue, 2047 East Monument Street, and 3203 Greenmount Avenue.
 The chain was open all night.
-Some customers are alleged to have become addicted to Harley's submarines.